Arriving and Staying!

 RENTISTA This category of residency is available to those who have a monthly income of $2,500US or more.
 This income must be from rental properties, investment dividends, interest, or other sources that are not related to employment.

 INVESTOR This type of residency requires an investment of $50,000US or more in Honduras.
-You need to provide a project description, timeline for investment and proof of having transferred a minimum of $25,000US into Honduras at the time of your application.
+You need to provide a project description, timeline for investment and proof of having transferred a minimum of $25,000US into Honduras at the time of your application such as real estate.
 It is also necessary to make a cash deposit of $5,000US in the Central Bank of Honduras to guarantee the investment.
 The business plan must come together within a three year time frame and would need to show how your project would benefit Honduras and its people.

 SPECIAL PRESENCE PERMITS This last option is a new category that applies to many situations previously covered by regular residency.
 There are specific requirements, depending on the category of permit.
 For example, students must provide proof of their studies and economic support.
 Employees must submit proof of employment, and the employer must also supply documentation for the company.
 Missionaries and aid workers must provide a letter from the church or institution they are working with, along with proof of economic support.